-After pressing the "Phone" button on the touchscreen, the following settings will be available:
+After pressing the Phone/Bluetooth® button on the touchscreen, the following settings will be available:

+Setting Name Selectable Options

+Do Not Disturb Do Not Disturb Options

+Paired Phones And Audio Devices List Of Paired Phones And Audio Devices

+NOTE:

-Setting Name Selectable Options Do Not Disturb Do Not Distrurb Options Paired Phones And Audio Devices List Of Paired Phones And Audio Devices NOTE: This feature shows which phones and audio devices are paired to the Phone/Bluetooth system.
-For further information, refer to the Uconnect Owner's Manual Supplement.
-Phone Pop-ups Displayed In Cluster \checkmark
+This feature shows which phones and audio devices are paired to the Phone/Bluetooth® system.
+For further information,

+and audio devices are paired to the Phone/ blueto refer to the Uconnect Owner's Manual Supplement.

-SiriusXM Setup - If Equipped
+SiriusXM® Setup - If Equipped

-After pressing the "SiriusXM Setup" button on the touchscreen, the following settings will be available:
+After pressing the SiriusXM® Setup button on the touchscreen, the following settings will be available: